FalcoSuessgott/vault-kubernetes-kms/docs/configuration.md

       - kms:
           apiVersion: v2
           name: vault
-          endpoint: unix:///opt/vaultkms.socket
+          endpoint: unix:///opt/kms/vaultkms.socket
       - identity: {}
 ```

 ### Modify the `kube-api-server` Manifest
 Last but not least, you would have to enable the encryption provider config for the `kube-apiserver`.
-This steps depends on wether your Control Plane Components run as a SystemD Deamon or as static Pod on your Ccontrol Plane Nodes (usually located at `/etc/kubernetes/manifests`).
+This steps depends on wether your control plane components run as a systemd deamon or as static Pod on your control plane nodes (usually located at `/etc/kubernetes/manifests`).

 **Either way, the following changes need to be done:**